IrishBanga/CSCE155-Java-Lab05/readme.md

 user and the total number of passed/failed test cases is reported.

 Using this starter code as an example, add more test cases for the other functions.
-You should write at least 1 test case for *each* function you wrote.
+You should write *at least* 1 test case for *each* function you wrote for a total of 17.

 # Handin/Grader Instructions